handyc/hanb/README.md

 * hanb can be used with or without a computer
 * if you know the alphabet then you can use hanb

-the basis of the hanb system is a 61-cell hexagonal board:
+the basis of the hanb system is a 61-cell hexagonal board (displayed in text mode in 2 different rotations):

 ``         a   a   a   a   a         ``
 ``       a   a   a   a   a   a       ``